How the West Was Won (film): Shooting

 Filming started in May 1961 by John Ford in Paducah, Kentucky.
 Producer Bernard Smith said, "It is essential for our purposes that virtually the whole movie be shot outdoors.
-Throughout the movie, one of the basic themes is to show little people against a vast country – huge deserts, endless plains towering mountains, broad rivers.
+Throughout the movie, one of the basic themes is to show little people against a vast country – huge deserts, endless plains, towering mountains, broad rivers.
 We want to capture the spirit of adventure, the restless spirit that led these men and women across the country in [the] face of many difficulties and dangers."

 After Ford finished his segment, Hathaway took over on location.
+Hathaway called Ford's segment "a little stagey".

 Parts of the film were shot in Monument Valley, Utah and in Wildwood Regional Park in Thousand Oaks, California.

 Ford complained about having to dress such huge sets, as Cinerama photographed a much wider view than did the standard single-camera process to which Hollywood directors were accustomed.
-Director Henry Hathaway was quoted as saying, "That damned Cinerama.
-Do you know a waist-shot is as close as you can get with that thing?"
+Director Henry Hathaway was quoted as saying, "That Goddamned Cinerama; do you know a waist shot is as close as you can get with that thing?"

-A more difficult problem was that filming required that the actors to be artificially positioned out of dramatic and emotional frame and out of synchronization with one another.
+A more difficult problem was that filming required that the actors be artificially positioned out of dramatic and emotional frame and out of synchronization with one another.
 Only when the three-print Cinerama process was projected upon a Cinerama screen did the positions and emotions of the actors synchronize, such as normal eye contact or emotional harmony between actors in a dramatic sequence.
 Because of the nature of Cinerama, if the film were shown in flat-screen projection, it would appear as if the actors made no eye contact.
 One brief scene of Mexican soldiers was sourced by John Wayne from his 1960 version of The Alamo.

 Stuntman Bob Morgan, husband of Yvonne De Carlo, was seriously injured and lost a leg during a break in filming a gunfight on a moving train while filming the Outlaws portion.
 Chains holding logs on a flatbed car broke, crushing Morgan as he crouched beside them.

 In a scene in which George Peppard's character reminisces about his late father, Peppard improvises with an imitation of James Stewart's voice.
 Ford initially objected, but Peppard felt that it was important in such a long, sprawling film to remind the audience which character his father was supposed to be.

 Hathaway later said that making the film was "goddam trouble.
 They had an idiot for a producer and Sol Siegel was drunk most of the time.
 We spent so much money on the picture they almost decided not to do the last part.
 We had a meeting, and I said, 'You can't quit.
 You've got to show how the West was won.
 The West was won when the law took over'."